About TechGuides

 TechGuides was co-founded by Liza Ong and Regnard Raquedan in Toronto.

 We started TechGuides because we saw a gap between the digital skills people in our community needed and the support available to them.
-In Thorncliffe Park, 49% of residents have a post-secondary education, but 25.5% live on low income.
+According to the City of Toronto's 2021 Neighbourhood Profiles, 53.2% of Thorncliffe Park residents aged 15 and over have a postsecondary certificate, diploma, or degree, while 24.2% live in low income.
 People are capable and resourceful.
 What's missing is accessible, practical support that meets them where they are.
+That is why we focus on free, community-based digital literacy workshops.

 What we learned is that the people who came didn't come because of a flyer or a website.
 They came because someone they trusted told them about it.
 That insight shapes everything we do: we build trust first, and the learning follows.